Getting Started#

 predictive = model.predict(df=prediction_df, posterior=posterior)

-# Plot recruitment curves
+# Plot estimated curves

 model.plot_curves(